Policies

 10th Tardy: Parents will receive a student attendance detention notice from the school by email.
 Students will receive a discipline referral to document the attendance pattern and be required to serve before-school detention.

+Detentions will be served on Thursdays from 7:00 am - 7:45 am Doors will open at 6:50 am.
+If there is a valid reason that your son or daughter cannot make the assigned detention, it must be made up on the following Thursday.
 If a student misses his or her assigned detention without a valid reason, a detention will be assigned for the next offered detention date in the main building, room 209 at 7:00 am. sharp.
 Doors to the main building will be open by 6:50 am.
 If a student misses multiple detentions they may be suspended for the following school day pending review.

-Students arriving between 8:01-8:10 am are coded TARDY/UNEXCUSED unless your student is sick or has a doctor's note - Arrival after 8:10 a.m. to 11:00 a.m. the code is LATE ARRIVAL/UNEXCUSED OR EXCUSED.
+Students arriving between 8:01-8:10 am are coded (UT)TARDY/UNEXCUSED unless your student is sick or has a health provider's note - If arrival is more than ten minutes late, the code is (LAUX)LATE ARRIVAL UNEXCUSED OR (LAEX) LATE ARRIVAL EXCUSED.
 The school maintains a record of the number of minutes a student is in attendance and notes attendance comments with the reason for late arrival.

-Students leaving between 3:00-3:10 p.m. are coded LEFT EARLY/UNEXCUSED unless your student is sick or has a dr. note.
-If the student is checked out BEFORE 3:00 p.m., it will be coded as an absence.
+Students leaving within the last ten minutes of the day are coded (LEU)LEFT EARLY UNEXCUSED unless your student is sick or has a health provider's note.
+If the student is checked out BEFORE the last ten minutes of the day, it will be coded as an absence.

 If you have any questions regarding attendance coding, please contact the main office.

-WE ARE PARTNERS IN ATTENDANCE SUCCESS: MS/HS CONSEQUENCES FOR EXCEEDING PERMISSIBLE TARDIES/UNEXCUSED ABSENCES (PER SEMESTER)
+MS/HS CONSEQUENCES FOR EXCEEDING PERMISSIBLE TARDIES/UNEXCUSED ABSENCES (PER SEMESTER)

 Continued tardiness may warrant an out-of-school suspension and the student may lose credit for the course as determined by the administration of the school.